About Blue Hills

 Blue Hills Leatherwood, Blackberry, and Meadow Honeys

-In addition to Manuka honey, they produce a great Leatherwood, Blackberry, and Meadow honeys as well.
+In addition to Manuka honey, Blue Hills produce great Leatherwood, Blackberry, and Meadow honeys as well.
 Tasmania is the only place on Earth where the Leatherwood plant grows.

 To meet the folks from Blue Hill, please see this video: http://www.youtube.com/watch?v=KOdFLKDMTvc